robert/robert.github.com/_posts/2020-08-12-ppab7-auto-project-builder.md

 ## What is a milestone?

 Pretend once again that you're building a house.
-Your end goal is;to have a finished house.
+Your end goal is to have a finished house.
 Your milestones are your interim goals along the way.
 For example "Get planning permission", "Complete foundations", "Build first wall" and so on.
 Milestones give you and everyone else involved in the project short-term focus.
 You might still get the house finished eventually if you instead came each in each day, worked on whatever you feel like, and tested that everything mostly worked as expected once everything was finished.
 But that's not a house that I'd feel comfortable living in or paying you to build.

 ## How can you devise milestones for your project?

 Milestones don't need to be particularly impressive on their own.
 They just need to get your project one step closer to realization.
 Milestones should have clear *completion conditions* - either something new that your program can do ("ask the user for input, process it, and save it to the database") or something very specific about the way in which your code has changed ("move all code related to the AI logic into a `Player` class").
 It should be very clear when a milestone can be considered completed and you can move onto the next one.

-## Project Creator milestones
+## Auto-project-builder milestones

+Let's come up with some milestones for the auto-project-builder.

+### Try it yourself

+Before reading any further, take a minute or two to come up with a list of 5 or so milestones of your own.
+This is an important skill, so practicing it is well worth your time.
+If you need inspiration, start with "Ask the user for the name of the project and author.
+Print this information back out to the terminal."

+### The milestones that I came up with

-Let's come up with some milestones for the Project Creator.
-Milestones are best if they're small and boring; in our project, a good, dull place to start might be:
+Milestones are best if they're small and boring; as just mentioned, a good, dull place for us to start might be:

 > .1.
 Ask the user for the name of the project and the author.
 Print this information back out to the terminal.